 I’ll talk about each one in detail along with some tips to make your buying decision more informed.

-The first thing you need to consider is the kind of device you need.
+You also need to consider the type of mount and installation process.
 You’ll find both complete kits and standalone units with only the camera.

 The former makes sense if you have an older camper without a dashboard display.
 You will need the entire package with the monitor too.
 The latter is redundant if you already have a screen.
 You can simply hook a camera to your infotainment system with an HDMI cable.

-The second factor involves the type of device.
-You’ll see three kinds, depending on how you’ll mount them to your RV.
+You’ll see a few different types of cameras out there outside of just wired vs. wireless, depending on how you’ll mount them to your RV.
 They are:

 What you get influences how simple the installation is and your overall satisfaction with the product.
 The first one uses the pre-existing hole.
 However, it may place the camera closer to the road, which can affect your field of view (FoV).

 The second is the most versatile and easiest of the bunch.
 You find a suitable flat surface on the back and put it there.
 The last one is more complicated because it’ll mean drilling into the vehicle.
 However, it provides decent protection against the elements while making it more the camera’s placement less obtrusive.

 The screen is the business end.
 Most models have a charge-coupled device (CCD) for transporting and interpreting the display.
 It’s an older yet reliable technology that will give you a high-quality image with less noise.
 That’s critical given its safety role.

 The other spec you should look for is the field of view (FoV).
 The term describes what you see in the monitor as captured by the camera.
 The wider the angle, the better.
 After all, the more you can see, the less risk there is of an accident because of something in your blind zone.